 2. Ati-Atihan Festival (January 15-21)

-- The Ati-Atihan Festival being a pagan festival in previous time was meant to celebrate the anitos than Santo Nino which is celebrated now.
+- Being a pagan festival, the Ati-Atihan Festival was meant to celebrate the Anito than Santo Nino, which is celebrated now.

 3. Sinulog Festival (January 21-28)

 This is the country’s significant festivals held in Cebu, which is marked by a long parade by different participating groups in beautiful and colourful costumes, dancing to honour Santo Nino or Baby Jesus.
 Approximately 1 million people swarm into the region to witness cultural events, performances and drown in revelry.
 Apart from the religious rituals and traditions, the festival is recognized for its road parties, food, cultural events and a lot of historical elements.
 A picture of Jesus is said to offer blessings to everyone who becomes a part of the moment.

 - The word Sinulog literally means, “like the water current” and is actually the name of a dance step.

 - Apart from street dancing, the Sinulog Festival also includes a fluvial parade, a beauty pageant and a choral competition.